Pranbir/API-Call-Optimization/readme.md

-# FastAPI App
+# Howw to optimize API Calls

 This is a FastAPI app and the scripts demonstrates concurrency using `asyncio.gather`.
 The app has a single API endpoint that takes 2 seconds to respond and returns a sample JSON output.
-The business logic is implemented as an async function, and it doesn't matter how many tabs in the browser call the API, each tab will receive the response at the same time.
+The business logic is implemented as an async function, and it doesn't matter how many API calls are made concurrently, each call will receive the response nearly at the same time.

 ## Installation